 In February of 2015, the City adopted an updated Unified Development Code (UDC).
 The UDC outlines the required regulations for all development within the City.
-In order to prove a greater mix of housing opportunities within the community, the City's updated UDC allows for a variety of housing options.
-The 2015 UDC allows for greater flexibility in lot sizes (small to large lots), housing types (single family, multi- family, condominiums, and townhomes) and clearly defines the architectural and other building requirements.
-By allowing smaller lot and higher density residential developments, the City hopes to provide developers with the opportunity to construct more affordable housing.
+In order to provide a greater mix of housing opportunities within the community, the City's UDC allows for a variety of housing options.
+The 2015 UDC allows for greater flexibility in lot sizes (small to large lots), housing types (single family, multifamily, condominiums, and townhomes) and clearly defines the architectural and other building requirements.
+Since adoption of these changes, several projects have been constructed providing for a diversity of housing types that serve Pflugerville's growing and diverse population.

-In addition to allowing for a mix of housing types the City recently (February 2017) passed two resolutions in support of tax credit housing providing more dwelling units available to residents at 60% of the area median income or below.
+In addition to allowing for a mix of housing types the City passed two resolutions in February 2017 in support of tax credit housing providing more dwelling units available to residents at 60% of the area median income or below.